openworm/openworm_docs/faq.rst

 The main point is that we want the worm's overall behavior to emerge from the behavior of each of its cells put together.

-So say it lays eggs.
+So say the virtual organism lays eggs.
 Are the eggs intended to be new, viable OpenWorms, or is fertilization not a goal?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Right now we aren't addressing the egg laying or development capacity,